 It is said Lord Buddha took birth here in 623 BC, and from then to still is one of the sacred destinations in the world.
 Every year many tourists from different countries visit Lumbini.
 There is one garden and also one oldest Bodhi Tree, where many Buddhist monks offer prayers all the time.

 The Stupa of Maya Devi Temple

-In 1997 Lumbini listed as UNESCO Cultural World Heritage Site in Nepal.
-The total area of this site is almost 4.8 km and located in Rupandehi district in Nepal.
+In 1997, Lumbini listed as UNESCO Cultural World Heritage Site in Nepal.
+The total area of this site is almost 4.8 km and located in the Rupandehi district in Nepal.

 If you’re planning to visit Lumbini or interested to know more, UNESCO’s Lumbini, Birthplace Of Buddha (World Heritage Series) is a great read to help you so.

 The spherical stupa of Boudhanath is the main attraction of Boudhanath among tourists.
-Boudhanath is the largest (118 ft) Tibetan Buddhist Stupa in Nepal.
-So you can know a lot about Tibetan culture from Boudhanath Stupa.
+Boudhanath is the most enormous (118 ft) Tibetan Buddhist Stupa in Nepal.
+So you can learn a lot about Tibetan culture from Boudhanath Stupa.
 Boudhanath Stupa is also one of the largest Buddhist Stupas in the world.
 There are also Prayer Wheels at Boudhanath.
-And you can see many Buddhist monks are busy to circle around the stupa while chanting Mantras.
+And you can see many Buddhist monks are busy to circle the stupa while chanting Mantras.

 The Largest Stupa of Boudhanath

 Boudhanath is one of the most popular tourist attractions in Nepal and just 11 km from Kathmandu.
 Since 1979 Boudhanath is the UNESCO Cultural World Heritage Site in Nepal.